 The FTZs at the port facilitate entrepot trade and promote the handling of transshipment cargo.
 They offer free 72-hour storage for import/export of conventional and containerized cargo and 140-day free storage for transshipment/re-export cargo.

-At the policy level, SPRING represents Singapore in the Asia Pacific Economic Cooperation (APEC) Sub-Committee on Standards & Conformance (SCSC), the ASEAN Consultative Committee for Standards & Quality (ACCSQ) and the Pacific Area Standards Congress (PASC).
+SPRING currently participates in a number of international or regional fora such as the Pacific Area Standards Congress (PASC), Asia Pacific Economic Cooperation (APEC) Sub-Committee on Standards & Conformance (SCSC), ASEAN Consultative Committee for Standards & Quality (ACCSQ), and Pacific Accreditation Cooperation (PAC).

 NIST Notify U.S. Service